Welcome to Thrombo.Info

 Blood Clot Formation:

-- Lactic acid causes blood to coagulate into detritus and thrombus
+- Lactic acid (anaerobic glucose metabolism) causes blood to coagulate into detritus

-- Cancer, PMS, infection, and pregnancy cause lactic acid formation
+- Cancer, PMS, infection, pregnancy → lactic acid (anaerobic metabolism)

-- Marathon runners develop lactic acid and premature ventricular contractions
+- Marathon runners develop lactic acid → premature ventricular contractions

 Thrombo Associated Diseases: